-Choose Arc Raiders if you want tense PvPvE extraction, strong sound, approachable progression, and emergent player stories.
-Skip it if inventory chores, harsh loot loss, AI voice use, or repetitive endgame loops bother you.
+Choose Arc Raiders if you want tense PvPvE extraction, excellent sound, rewarding loot, and emergent co-op moments.
+Skip it if harsh losses, inventory chores, AI voice work, or live-service balance worries will sour the fun.

 Best for